Mogier/GexfParserForNeo4jDB/README.md

 # GexfParserForNeo4jDB
-This program read a .gexf file and push the graph to a Neo4j database.
+This program reads a .gexf file and pushes the graph to a Neo4j database.

 ## Configuration
 You'll need to :
 - [Download Neo4j](http://neo4j.com/download/) , unzip it and place it in your favorite repository.
 - Open the project with Eclipse
 - Run the main class **GexfParserForNeo4jDB.java** with 2 parameters :
-  - Path to the gexf file
+  - args[0] : *Path to the gexf file*
-  - Path to the Neo4j database
+  - args[1] : *Path to the Neo4j database*

 Note that this program **can't** proceed if your neo4j server is already running.

+Example : "/home/mael/Documents/WorkplaceEclipse/TreeGenerator/generatedFiles/chicken.gexf" "/home/mael/Documents/Neo4j/neo4j-community-2.1.7/data/test.db"

 ## Warnings
 If the database located with the variable **PATH_TO_NEO4JDB** doesn't exist it will be created at the beginning of the program.